Robert G. Houston

 Robert Griffith Houston (October 13, 1867 – January 29, 1946) was an American lawyer, publisher and politician from Georgetown, in Sussex County, Delaware.
 He was a member of the Republican Party, and served four terms as U.S. Representative from Delaware.
 "Houston" is pronounced "house-ton", unlike the city in Texas with the same spelling.

 Early life and family

 Houston was born in Milton, Delaware.
 He attended public schools in Lewes, and was the nephew of John W. Houston, who had served as U.S. Representative from Delaware between 1845 and 1851.
-He married Margaret White in 1888, an active suffragette and prohibition list.
+He married Margaret White in 1888, an active suffragist and clubwoman.

 Professional career

 That same year, 1888, Houston was admitted to the Delaware Bar and began the practice of law in Georgetown.
 He served in the Delaware National Guard from 1890 to 1895, and in 1893 started The Sussex Republican a Sussex County newspaper.
 He was its owner and publisher until 1934.
 The paper continued under the name The Sussex Countian until 1946.
 Houston also served as the President of the First National Bank of Georgetown from 1901 to 1903.